Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 If Korean has one word for “one,” why do you hear both hana and il?

-As of May 2026, one of the most confusing beginner questions in Korean is not grammar, pronunciation, or honorifics.
-It is numbers.
+For many Korean learners, the most confusing early question isn't grammar, pronunciation, or honorifics.
+It's numbers.
 A learner may study 하나 (hana, “one”) on Monday, then hear 일 (il, “one”) when talking about dates, prices, phone numbers, room numbers, or floors on Tuesday.
-That is why searches around Korean numbers native Sino, native Korean numbers, and Sino-Korean numbers keep coming up among K-pop fans and Korean learners.
+That's why terms like native Korean numbers and Sino-Korean numbers keep coming up in beginner searches — and why the confusion is so common among K-pop fans and Korean learners.

-• Native Korean numbers often appear with everyday counting, people, objects, age with 살, and clock hours with 시.
+• Native Korean numbers often appear with everyday counting, people, objects, age with 살 (sal, “years old”), and clock hours with 시 (si, “o’clock”).

 • Sino-Korean numbers often appear with dates, prices, phone numbers, room numbers, floors, addresses, math, minutes, seconds, and large numbers.

-• The choice is not always a perfect rule.
+• The choice isn't always a perfect rule.
 Korean usage often depends on the counter, context, size of the number, and habit.

 A simple roadmap for choosing between native Korean and Sino-Korean numbers without freezing mid-sentence.